gakiokevin/alx-system_engineering-devops/0x00-shell_basics/README.md

- A script that moves the file betty from /tmp/ to /tmp/my_first_directory a script that changes the working directory to the previous one A script that prints the type of the file named iamafile
+ A script that moves the file betty from /tmp/ to /tmp/my_first_directory a script that changes the working directory to the previous one A script that prints the type of the file named iamafile A script that moves all files beginning with an uppercase letter to the directory